ncbi/ncbi-cxx-toolkit-public/src/algo/structure/bma_refine/bma_refiner_app/REFINER_README.txt

 To support user-created alignments a utility, 'fa2cd' [formerly named 'fasta2cd'], to convert FASTA-formatted multiple alignments to a CD file is available.
 See section (4) below for more details, or the web site http://www.ncbi.nlm.nih.gov/Structure/cdtree/fa2cd.shtml.

+The .cn3 file created by the bma_refiner program can be loaded into Cn3D and saved as FASTA, if desired.
+Also, a command-line utility program called 'cddalignview' exists in the NCBI C++ Toolkit (under src/app/cddalignview, relative to the toolkit's root directory) which will read a .cn3 file and generate FASTA output.

 NOTE:  A 'data' subdirectory contains some basic information used in constructing the family profiles.
 This directory should be placed in the same